Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Yulna considered what they were saying.
 Not just the specifics, but the general thrust of it.
 They’d correctly put their claws on the root of her problem, which was that she’d been thinking far too large-scale about how to compete with and find a niche among the other colonies as they ramped up to full-time mass production.

-The idea that the Females might pursue a lower-volume, higher-value economy instead was… intriguing.
+The idea that the Females might pursue a lower-volume, higher-value economy instead was... intriguing.

 "You believe we should pursue a value proposition rather than, say, a commodity."

 "When your biggest buyers are gonna be humans?"
 Allison asked.
 "Absolutely.
 We are gonna *snap up* anything Gaoian, seriously."

-"…Honestly?"
+"...Honestly?"

 "Honestly and truly," Allison promised.

 "Folctha has a *large* middle class," Shoo elaborated.
-"Lots of disposable income, lots of… well… Everybody who lives there is the kind of person who would leave their homeworld and live on an alien planet just because that’s an option."
+"Lots of disposable income, lots of... well...
+Everybody who lives there is the kind of person who would leave their homeworld and live on an alien planet just because that’s an option."

 "And are therefore more open to novel things..."
 Yulna duck-nodded, seeing her point.

 "The whole town’s liberal as shit," Allison grumbled.
 Yulna saw Shoo hide a roll of her eyes and a fond smile.

 "*Bad* girl," she chided gently.
-"You know our rules…"
+"You know our rules..."

 "Ugh, sorry.
 But seriously, how do people live without their guns?
 I feel *naked* without mine!"